Haemorrhage Shock And Blood Transfusion Short Question and Answer

 Secondary Haemorrhage Clinical features:

-• Preceded by warning haemorrhage staining the dressings.
+• Preceded by a warning, haemorrhage staining the dressings.

 • Followed by moderate to severe haemorrhages.